ericktai/pm-proxy/README.md

 ## Overview

+Cross Origin Resource Sharing (CORS) is a way to enable cross domain calls, however not all browsers support it.
+This is an alternative using HTML5's `postMessage` feature.

+## Background

 StackMob's JavaScript SDK uses AJAX to communicate with StackMob's API server: `https://api.stackmob.com`.
-Normally cross domain AJAX calls are blocked by browsers' same-domain origin policies.  `https://mysite.com` normally can't make AJAX calls to `https://api.stackmob.com`.
-But because StackMob supports HTML5's CORS (cross origin resource sharing), CORS is a valid solution for many people.
-However CORS support isn't supported on all browsers (IE).
-This is an alternative.
+Normally cross domain AJAX calls are blocked by browsers' same-domain origin policies, blocking calls to `api.stackmob.com` from `mysite.com`.
+StackMob supports CORS, but not all browsers do.
+This is a workaround.

 ## How it works